AdityaGarg8/git-credential-outlook-and-gmail/README.md

 - Make sure that the script is [located in the path](https://superuser.com/a/284351/62691) and [is executable](https://askubuntu.com/a/229592/18504).

-- Install the required pip modules:
+- Install the `keyring` pip module:

   ```bash
   pip install keyring